-4605 Monticello Road, Building A, Suite 2

-Hours of operation:

-Monday - Thursday: 9:00 am - 7:00 pm

-Friday: 9:00 am - 5:00 pm
+4605 Monticello Road, Building A, Suite 2 Phone number: 803-252-3770 Hours of operation: Monday - Thursday: 9:00 am - 7:00 pm Friday: 9:00 am - 5:00 pm

 Student Financial Responsibilities and Insurance

 Students are financially responsible for all office visits, laboratory tests, x-rays, prescriptions, follow-up visits, hospitalization, special referrals to medical facilities and/or specialists, and any costs associated with transportation.
 Students should have insurance information and their driver's license/student ID available when visiting any medical facility.